alinex/php-server/README.md

 In the moment the following parts are developed:

-- **Autloloading**
+- **Autoloader**

   Universal and standard conform autoloader for platform, vendor and system files.
+Using lazy loading.

-- **Value Validation**
+- **Validation**

   This is a central point for stability, maintenance and security.

+- **I18n support**

+  complete translation support with powerful but easy text format

 - **Multilingual Support**

   Using an gettext approach for easy use and translation with thread safe alternative and included template language use (see below).
+The complete base is setup multilingual.

 - **Dictionary**

-  An abstract layer for different key-value stores with lots of possibilities to use.
-A great list of engines will be supported.
+  An abstract layer for different key-value stores with different supported storage engines like Redis, Memcache, APC, Xcache, Directory, ...\n Each engine can import/export in many formats supports value  manipulation methods and time limits through garbage collection.

-  The easy use for different scenarios are provided through the Registry, Cache,... classes.
+  The easy use for different scenarios are provided through the accessors like Registry, Cache, Session and Queue... classes.

 - **Logging**

   A framework for standard conform logging with lots of handlers, filter and the easy to use format specification through the simple template (see below).
+  Logging to syslog, stdout, errorlog, streams, Dictionary, mail, files...

 - **Simple Template**

-  This is an easy template language which will work mostly on short text and is integrated into the internationalization, logging and error management processes.
+  This is an easy template language which will work mostly on short text and is integrated into the internationalization, logging and error management processes.\n
+  It supports variable substitutions and different powerful modifiers.

 - **Automatic Configuration**